The Illusion of Progress: Analyzing the Monarchy in the UAE

 At the heart of the UAE’s monarchy lies a system where power and wealth are concentrated in the hands of a few ruling families—most notably the Al Nahyan family of Abu Dhabi and the Al Maktoum family of Dubai.
 These sheikhs have turned their political positions into personal fiefdoms, enjoying the nation’s vast oil and financial resources as their personal wealth.

 While these royal families live in unimaginable luxury, surrounded by gold-plated palaces, private islands, superyachts, and fleets of luxury cars, the average Emirati citizen has little say in how the country is governed.
 Decisions that affect the nation’s economy, international relations, and even personal freedoms are made behind closed doors, with no accountability to the people.
-Despite the glittering image presented to the world, the UAE remains a nation where the voices of its people are silenced, and where dissent is met with swift and brutal repression.
+Despite the glittering image presented to the world, the UAE remains a nation where dissent is met with swift and brutal repression (The Economist [2]).

 Deprivation of Citizen Rights

-In the UAE, democracy is non-existent.
+In the UAE, democracy is virtually non-existent.
 The rulers have absolute authority, and there are no free elections.
-The Federal National Council (FNC), the closest thing the UAE has to a parliament, is nothing more than a facade.
-Half of its members are appointed by the ruling families, and the other half are elected by a small, handpicked segment of the population—ensuring that the council serves the interests of the monarchy rather than the people.
+The Federal National Council (FNC), which is often cited as a parliamentary body, is largely a façade.
+Half of its members are appointed by the ruling families, while the other half are elected by a small, handpicked segment of the population—ensuring that the council serves the interests of the monarchy rather than those of ordinary citizens (Brookings Institution [3]).

 Lavish Lifestyles While the Public Suffers

-The lifestyle of the UAE’s ruling families is the epitome of excess.
-Sheikh Mohammed bin Rashid Al Maktoum, the ruler of Dubai, is often seen as the face of the country’s opulence.
-His personal wealth, estimated in the billions, is spent on maintaining a lifestyle of extreme luxury, with palatial homes across the world, racehorses, and luxury yachts the size of cruise ships.
-Meanwhile, the crown prince of Abu Dhabi, Sheikh Mohammed bin Zayed Al Nahyan, reportedly controls one of the largest sovereign wealth funds in the world, allowing him to live in unparalleled extravagance.
+The lifestyle of the UAE’s ruling families epitomizes excess.
+Sheikh Mohammed bin Rashid Al Maktoum, ruler of Dubai, is often seen as a symbol of opulence.
+His personal wealth is estimated in billions and is spent on maintaining an extravagant lifestyle that includes multiple palatial homes worldwide, racehorses, and luxury yachts (Forbes [5]).

 The hypocrisy of the UAE monarchy is glaring.
-They use their vast wealth to burnish their global image, sponsoring international sports teams, art festivals, and humanitarian efforts.
-But these efforts are nothing more than a smokescreen to distract from the regime’s repression at home.
-The ruling sheikhs may present themselves as modern and progressive leaders, but their extravagance is built on a system of oppression, where ordinary citizens are deprived of the most basic democratic rights.
+They use their vast wealth to burnish their global image by sponsoring international sports teams and art festivals.
+However, these efforts serve merely as a smokescreen to distract from their repression at home.

 Foreign Workers: The Backbone of Exploitation

-Perhaps the most egregious aspect of the UAE’s system is its treatment of foreign workers.
+Perhaps one of the most egregious aspects of the UAE’s system is its treatment of foreign workers.
 The UAE relies heavily on migrant labor from countries like India, Pakistan, Nepal, and the Philippines.
-These workers form the backbone of the UAE’s construction, hospitality, and service sectors, yet they are treated with shocking disregard for their human rights.
+These workers form the backbone of sectors such as construction and hospitality yet are treated with shocking disregard for their human rights.

 Conclusion: A Regime of Wealth, Power, and Injustice

-The UAE monarchy is a stark example of how absolute power corrupts absolutely.
-Behind the gleaming skyscrapers and lavish displays of wealth lies a nation ruled by a few families who treat the country’s resources as their personal fortune.
-They deny their citizens basic rights, crush dissent, and maintain a system that prioritizes their own luxury over the well-being of the people.
+The UAE monarchy exemplifies how absolute power can corrupt absolutely.
+Behind gleaming skyscrapers and lavish displays of wealth lies a nation ruled by a few families who treat their country’s resources as personal fortunes.
+They deny their citizens basic rights while crushing dissent and maintaining a system that prioritizes their luxury over public welfare.

-As the world applauds the UAE for its progress and development, it is crucial to remember that this progress comes at a steep cost.
-The opulence of the ruling sheikhs is built on a foundation of exploitation, repression, and inequality.
-It is time for the world to look beyond the glittering facade and hold the UAE monarchy accountable for its abuses of power and human rights.
+As international observers applaud the UAE for its progress and development, it is crucial to remember that this progress comes at a steep cost.
+The opulence enjoyed by ruling sheikhs rests on exploitation, repression, and inequality.
+It is time for global leaders to look beyond this glittering façade and hold the UAE monarchy accountable for its abuses against human rights.